semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

   - Semgrep Code
 ---

-# How to run all available rules on a repository.
+# Running all available rules on a repository

-If you would like to run all rules that are available within the [Semgrep Registry](https://semgrep.dev/explore) and are not willing to add all available rules/rulesets to the Rule Board or add a variety of `--config` entries, what you can do is run the following command:
+To run all rules that are available within the [Semgrep Registry](https://semgrep.dev/explore) without using the Rule board, enter the following command:

 ```
 semgrep --config=r/all
 ```

-This command will pull out all available public, org private, and pro tiered rules if you have access to them.
-Below is an example output:
+This command runs the following rules from the Semgrep Registry:

+* All public or community-written rules
+* Your organization's private rules, if you are logged in
+* Semgrep Pro rules, if you have access to them

+Refer to the following snippet for a sample output of `config=r/all` while logged in through `semgrep ci`:

 ```
 ┌─────────────┐